-ACE Model: A twin study model where variance for a certain trait is broken down into three factors: additive genetic factors (A), common environmental factors (C) and unique environmental factors (E) (Neale and Cardon, 1992).
+ACE Model: A twin study model where variance for a certain trait is broken down into three factors: additive genetic factors (A), common environmental factors (C) and unique environmental factors (E).

 - Additive genetic factors (A) are traits determined entirely by genes.
 Monozygotic (MZ; identical) twins have identical genes, and thus a correlation of 1.0.
 Dizygotic (DZ; fraternal) twins have a correlation of 0.5.